Leading lines composition

 - River

-Now that you know about using leading lines composition, when you examine a photograph you like, have a look for the leading lines.
+Now that you know about using leading lines composition, when you examine a photograph you like, look for the leading lines.
 See where they enter and leave the image, if they leave the image at all.

 Where are the lines leading the eye?